 Kidneys play an important role to maintain an appropriate blood level of minerals such as calcium and phosphorus.
 These minerals strengthen the bones.
-Kidneys are responsible to activate vitamin D, which is another important factor for bones health.
+Kidneys are responsible to activate vitamin D, which is another important factor for bone health.
 Activated vitamin D is called calcitriol.
 It helps with entry of dietary calcium from gut into blood.

 In patients with chronic kidney disease, the kidneys cannot make sufficient amount of calcitriol.
 As a result, the blood calcium level drops.
 On the other hand, blood phosphorus level becomes elevated due to inability of the kidneys to get rid of the phosphorus as a waste product.
 The imbalance of calcium and phosphorus is an important feature in patients with chronic kidney disease.